 Application Fee: A non-refundable application fee of $200 for Mason students.
 This fee is paid online through the MasonAbroad application system.

-Deposit: A non-refundable deposit of $2500 must be received by April 18, 2018 (for Fall 2018 programs) in order to confirm your enrollment in the program.
+Deposit: A non-refundable deposit of $2500 must be received by April 18 (for Fall programs) or November 26 (for Spring programs) in order to confirm your enrollment in the program.
 Students who are using financial aid may have the deposit deadline extended.
 See "Financial Aid" information below.

-Final Balance: The final balance payment is due by May 2, 2018 (for Fall 2018 programs).
+Final Balance: The final balance payment is due by May 2 (for Fall programs) or December 17 (for Spring programs).
 This is the difference of your Program Cost minus your paid application fee and deposit.
 Students who are using financial aid may have the payment deadline extended.
 See "Financial Aid" information below.

 Financial Aid: Students who intend to use financial aid to fund their program fees (partially or in full) must have the "Intent to Use Financial Aid" form completed and on file with the Global Education Office by the deposit deadline.
 This form is available once you have started your application for this program in MasonAbroad.